Ferdynand Grüning

-Ferdynand Grüning or Ferdynand Grining (6 August 1885 (Note: in other sources is given is he born in 1886) – after 16 August 1939), known as the Łódź Vampire (Wampir Łodzi), was a Polish serial killer and child rapist who killed three children across Poland from 1926 to 1938 during the interwar period.
+Ferdynand Grüning or Ferdynand Grining (6 August 1885 (Note: in other sources is given is he born in 1886) – after 16 August 1939), known as the Łódź Vampire (Wampir z Łodzi), was a Polish serial killer and child rapist who killed three children across Poland from 1926 to 1938 during the interwar period.
 He was sentenced to death for his crimes, but due to the outbreak of the Second World War shortly after, it is unknown if this sentence was carried out.

 Early life

 Ferdynand Grüning was born in 1885 in Łódź, one of six children and the second son of Adela Fabian and Krzysztof Grüning born in an ethnic German family who lived on Włodzimierska Street (now Jan Pietrusiński Street).
 In his youth, he was described as a quiet, calm and orderly child, who had no friends and was considered a loner.
 While he was taught German at home, he attended a Russian-language school.
 He had a brother, August, and four sisters, two of whom died in infancy.
 As he grew older, Grüning started to become violent and throw tantrums at his family, threatening to beat them or gnashing his teeth at them.

 His behaviour worsened after his short stint in the Imperial Russian Army, from which he was expelled, probably due to his sexual tendencies.
 After returning home, he became even more nervous and refused to work at all.
 Despite his problems, Grüning married a woman, but the marriage proved to be troubling due to the death of the couple's daughter at birth, as well as his alcoholism.
 Because of this, Grüning eventually abandoned his wife and decided to become an itinerant tinsmith.
 Over time, it came to be believed that he was forced to marry by his family, while his sisters suspected that he did it in an attempt to find an outlet for his sexual proclivities.

 According to older brother August Grüning, Ferdynand was imprisoned for raping a 5-year-old named Władysława Jezierska in 1914, but released after the outbreak of the First World War.
 His freedom did not last long, as he was sentenced to a year of imprisonment for theft.
 According to prison guards, Grüning was a model inmate who behaved in an exemplary manner during his incarceration.